ga-group/comcat/tree+def.md

     - #### 253015  Buffalo Meat  (Buff, Red Beef)
       Meat of the water buffalo.
     - #### 253020  Meat of Sheep  (Mutton)
-      Meat of domestic sheep, Ovis aries.%0A
+      Meat of domestic sheep (Ovis aries).
     - #### 253025  Goat Meat
-      Meat of the domestic goat (Capra aegagrus hircus).%0A
+      Meat of the domestic goat (Capra aegagrus hircus).
     - #### 253030  Pig Meat  (Pork)
-      Meat of the domestic pig (Sus scrofa domesticus).%0A
+      Meat of the domestic pig (Sus scrofa domesticus).
     - #### 253040  Chicken Meat
-      Meat of the domestic chicken (Gallus gallus domesticus).%0A
+      Meat of the domestic chicken (Gallus gallus domesticus).
     - #### 253042  Turkey Meat
       Meat from turkeys, typically domesticated turkeys but also wild turkeys.
     - #### 253045  Duck Meat